vmartinyan/MOJ-Portal/wp-content/plugins/ultimate-faqs/readme.txt

 == Description ==

 <a href='http://www.etoilewebdesign.com/ultimate-faq-demo/'>FAQ Demo</a>

-FAQ plugin that lets you create FAQ, organize FAQ and publicize your FAQ in no time through your Wordpress admin panel.
+FAQ plugin that lets you create FAQ, organize FAQ and publicize your FAQs in no time through your Wordpress admin panel.
 Select from multiple FAQ styles and FAQ layouts.
 You can use either the toggle FAQ and/or accordion FAQ style, to display one expanded FAQ answer on click, or choose to display all FAQs on page load, with the optional list FAQ style that offers a more traditional FAQ layout.

 <strong>With WooCommerce Integration!</strong> See the "Add FAQ to WooCommerce" section below for full details and features.